 Band-tailed pigeon populations are also impacted by a low reproductive rate.
 They only produce one egg or chick per nesting attempt.
 At times when weather and food conditions are favorable, band-tailed pigeons may attempt to nest up to three times per year.
 However, more commonly, they produce just a single chick per year.

 Another major conservation concern is the disease Avian Trichomonosis.
 During periodic winter die-offs, large numbers of individuals (at times in the thousands) fall victim to this disease, which is caused by the protozoan parasite Trichomonas gallinae and the newly described and named Trichomonas stableri.
-In work spearheaded by the CDFW's Wildlife Investigations Laboratory, historical accounts of this disease, and its geographic prevalence have been analyzed-- results are forthcoming.
+In work spearheaded by the CDFW's Wildlife Health Laboratory, historical accounts of this disease, and its geographic prevalence have been analyzed-- results are forthcoming.

 The Mineral Site Survey: Pacific coast band-tailed pigeons regularly use mineral springs.
 The reasons for this behavior are likely related to the supplementation of dietary sodium but this remains an area of active research.